How does your company overcome a challenge like cybersecurity?

 You receive an email stating the sender is having a hard time either getting the invoice to the proper location or getting the invoice paid.
 A PDF or other file is attached, possibly titled “Invoice XXX”, the file can be many things.
 A credential harvester will attempt to gain access to user credential information, malware, ransomware, etc.

 Credential Harvesters can take the form of emails or messages stating you need to log into your account and verify your information.
 The message will have a link and will even take you to a site that looks completely legitimate.
 Always go to the actual URL for the website and never click on a link.
 This is what the malicious actor is expecting you to do to gain access.

 Ultimately, companies worldwide should identify any vulnerability that exists within their IT infrastructure.
 If your company is still using old, outdated technology as part of the IT systems, much of this can be exploited by cybercriminals looking for an easy target.

-As a result, it is imperative you take the necessary steps wherever possible to maximize defenses, or have extra preventative measures in place to deter any hopeful attackers.
-The cybercriminal is always evolving and testing methods to gain access.
+As a result, it is imperative you take the necessary steps wherever possible to maximize defenses or have extra preventative measures in place to deter any hopeful attackers.
+Cybercriminal is always evolving and testing methods to gain access.
 All that is needed is for one individual to let their guard down and fall victim to an attack.

-Well, indeed, we can’t completely stop cybercriminals from trying to wreak havoc; however, it is entirely within the power of any businesses to reduce the overall impact of the cybercriminals’ actions through proactive efforts.
+Well, indeed, we can’t completely stop cyber criminals from trying to wreak havoc; however, it is entirely within the power of any business to reduce the overall impact of cybercriminals’ actions through proactive efforts.